Victordevitry/BikeWay/README.md

 - **Route saving, rating, and sharing**: If logged in, you can save any routes displayed on the integrated map.
 On your account page, you can rate these routes and share them with friends.
 - **Adaptative display**: The display of the web application adapts to the size of the screen to allow easy phone and laptop use.
 - **User account management**: Sign up, log in, and manage your account information.
 You can also set up a home and/or a work address to easily use them in the route search.
-- **Popular biking routes**: Discover popular biking routes in your city (currently available for Barcelona and Paris) on the integrated map.
+- **Popular biking routes**: Discover popular biking routes in your city (currently available for Barcelona and Paris), and display on the integrated map.
 - **Dark/Light theme**: Change the theme of the web application with a button in the header
 - **Location sharing**: Access your device's location to facilitate easier route planning.
 - **Address autocomplete**: Enjoy address autocompletion for a better user experience.